 One of the most common questions homeowners ask remodeling contractors is, “Should we hire an architect or a designer for our project?”
 For most small projects, such as enlarging a window opening or removing a non-bearing wall, the answer is no. The contractor and homeowner can handle both the design and construction end.

-Architects are trained in design theory and history, engineering and project management.
-A design for your project and a set of code-compliant plans will cost from $65 to more than $150 per hour (rates vary by region and the economic health of the building industry).
-If you want the architect to manage the project solicit bids, choose the contractor and subcontractors, control money and oversee work ,she will charge 5 to 10 percent of the gross construction cost.
+Architects are trained in design theory, engineering, and project management.
+A design for your project and a set of code compliant plans will cost from $65 to more than $150 per hour (rates vary by region and individual architect).

 An addition, or other complicated project with lots of roof lines, really benefits from an architect’s vision and ability to visualize ideas three-dimensionally.
 So does an older home where you want to extend the existing historic look to new work.
 And, of course, so does a home where you want to make a one-of-a-kind statement.

 You’ll often see the initials “AIA” after an architect’s name.
-This indicates membership in the American Institute of Architects; licensing is a separate process that is administrated by each state.
+This indicates membership in the American Institute of Architects.
+Licensing of architects is a separate process that is administrated by each state.

-As project manager, the architect can keep an eye on the progression of work.
-She’ll act not only as a point person to handle the inevitable problems that arise but also as your advocate with the general contractor and the subcontractors.
-In a sense, this is the highest level of service you can buy, you’re responsible for little more than writing the check, and it can be a good solution for someone who doesn’t want to deal with a contractor or get involved in the day-to-day decision-making during the course of construction.
-But in most cases, this service isn’t necessary, and it’s not cheap.
+As project manager, an architect can keep an eye on the progression of work.
+They act not only as a point person to handle the inevitable problems that arise, but also as your advocate with the general contractor and the subcontractors.